 a) Migrant workers will still be able to send child benefit payments back to their home country ( Mr. Cameron had wanted this abolished), but the payments will be set at a level reflecting the cost of living in their home country rather than the full UK rate

-c) Britain will retain pound also an assurance from EU that it will not be discriminated as it has a different currency and any money of Britain used to bail out the nations in crisis (in Euro Zone) will be reimbursed.
+c) Britain will retain the pound also an assurance from the EU that it will not be discriminated against as it has a different currency and any money of Britain used to bail out the nations in crisis (in Euro Zone) will be reimbursed.

-d) Britain’s large financial service industry will be protected from imposition of euro zone regulations
+d) Britain’s large financial service industry will be protected from the imposition of eurozone regulations

 e) It will be incorporated in an EU treaty change that Britain will not be a part of “ever closer union” (one of the core principles of EU).